ASA physical status classification system

-If the surgery is an emergency, the physical status classification is followed by "E" (for emergency) for example "3E".
+If the surgery is an emergency, the physical status classification is followed by "E" (for emergency), for example, "3E".
 Class 5 is usually an emergency and is therefore usually "5E".
 The class "6E" does not exist and is simply recorded as class "6", as all organ retrieval in brain-dead patients is done urgently.
 The original definition of emergency in 1940, when ASA classification was first designed, was "a surgical procedure which, in the surgeon's opinion, should be performed without delay," but is now defined as "when [a] delay in treatment would significantly increase the threat to the patient's life or body part."

 Limitations and proposed modifications

 These definitions appear in each annual edition of the ASA Relative Value Guide.
 There is no additional information that can be helpful to further define these categories.

 An example of an ASA status classification system is that used by dental professionals.
-Many include the 'functional limitation' or 'anxiety' to determine classification which is not mentioned in the actual definition but may prove to be beneficial when dealing with certain complex cases.
-Often different anesthesia providers assign different grades to the same case.
+Many include the "functional limitation" or "anxiety" to determine classification, which is not mentioned in the actual definition, but may prove to be beneficial when dealing with certain complex cases.
+Often, different anesthesia providers assign different grades to the same case.

-Some anesthesiologists now propose that like an 'E' modifier for emergency, a 'P' modifier for pregnancy should be added to the ASA score.
+Some anesthesiologists now propose that, like an "E" modifier for emergency, a "P" modifier for pregnancy should be added to the ASA score.

 Uses

-While anesthesia providers use this scale to indicate a person's overall preoperative health, it may be misinterpreted by hospitals, law firms, accrediting boards and other healthcare organizations as a scale to predict risk, and thus decide if a patient should have – or should have had – an operation.
-For predicting operative risk, other factors – such as age, presence of comorbidities, the nature and extent of the operative procedure, selection of anesthetic techniques, competency of the surgical team (surgeon, anesthesia providers and assisting staff), duration of surgery or anesthesia, availability of equipment, medications, blood, implants and appropriate postoperative care – are often far more important than the ASA physical status.
+While anesthesia providers use this scale to indicate a person's overall preoperative health, it may be misinterpreted by hospitals, law firms, accrediting boards and other healthcare organizations as a scale to predict risk, and thus decide if a patient should have—or should have had—an operation.For predicting operative risk, other factors—such as age, presence of comorbidities, the nature and extent of the operative procedure, selection of anesthetic techniques, the competency of the surgical team (i.e., surgeons, anesthesia providers, and assisting staff), duration of surgery or anesthesia, availability of equipment, medications, blood, implants, and appropriate postoperative care—are often far more important than the ASA physical status.